larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

 state and for each server you will need to run:

     # nova resize-confirm <server uuid>

-Once [1402813][] is resolved you will be able to use the `nova live-migration` command to migrate your instances without interruption.

 **NB**: For the `nova migrate` command to work, the `nova` user on the source host must be able to connect using `ssh` to the `nova` user on